What should you bring with you and what should you definitely leave at home when you are visiting Abu Dhabi?

 - Shorts – preferably below the knee, though shorter shorts are fine at the beach.

-- Maxi dress or skirts – these will be your best friend!
+- Maxi dresses or skirts – these will be your best friend!
 The longer the better to suit all occasions but by all means, a shorter dress can work at the beach.

 - Leggings – if you’re worried about dress or skirt length this can be good to throw underneath.